kerlemn/MLOps_exam/README.md

 - create wiki BoW dataset
 - method to update BoW

-### User data (Omar, Stefano)
+### User data (Stefano)
-- method to create new user
+- Method to create new user
-- method to add user preferences and create sample user dataset
+- Method to add user preferences and create sample user dataset
-- method to make recommendation
+- Method to make recommendation
+- Interface to database

-### Model (Stefano, Omar)
+### Model (Stefano)
-- create a SVM on sample user data
+- ~Create a SVM on sample user data~
-- make recommendation system
-- try with other architectures
+  - Try with other architectures
+  - Create a Logistic Regression for each user
+- Make recommendation system

 ### User Interface (Andrea, Alessio)
 - basic browser UI